brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 * The invitation cap is the limit on how many invitation proposals we can support during an interval
 * Unless otherwise specified, the invitation cap sits at *20% of the number of participants who opted-in for **additional** responsibilities during the previous interval.*
-* To adjust to changes in our needs and capacity as a collective, the invitation cap can be adjusted by the PAS crew via an advice process that provides at least 1 interval notice.
+* To adjust to changes in our needs and capacity as a collective, the invitation cap can be adjusted by the DAS crew via an advice process that provides at least 1 interval notice.
 * Potential participants who are not proposed in the intended interval will remain on the list of potential participants unless the proposer removes them.

 ### Prioritisation of Potential Participants {#prioritisation-of-potential-participants}